How to Publish a Short Story: Write Your First and Second Drafts

 This week, we’re going to concentrate on writing and the first edit.

 NOTE: Throughout this series, DO NOT post your work in the comments.
-I’m going to ask you to submit to a publisher at the end of this series, and posting it here would be considered publishing it.
-Our Becoming Writer community is a great place to workshop your story before you submit it.
+I’m going to ask you to submit to a publisher at the end of this series and posting it here would be considered publishing it.
+Our Write Practice Pro community is a great place to workshop your story before you submit it.

 Writing Your Story

-By now, you should have a publication in mind and have the answers to a couple basic questions.
+By now, you should have a literary magazine or publication in mind and have the answers to a couple of basic questions.
 Maybe you brainstormed or did a full outline.
 Bonus points if you’ve got a draft!
 (But don’t worry if you don’t.)

 Now pick up the pen and write the thing!